-In addition to the digitised 82 convict portraits by Thomas J. Nevin there are three more prisoner photographs in the NLA collection by Nevin, of William Lee, William Meaghers and Charles Rosetta.
+In addition to the digitised 82 convict portraits by Thomas J. Nevin there are three more photographs in the NLA collection taken by T. J. Nevin of prisoners William Lee, William Meaghers and Charles Rosetta in the 1870s.
 All three are reproductions of Nevin’s originals by Beattie and Searle, 1916, and have not been attributed to Nevin, although they should be, because these prisoners were well and truly dead by 1916..

 The NLA has performed a batch edit on all 82 portraits currently online, with the misleading head entry “Convict portraits, Port Arthur, 1874.”
 Not all items bear the copyist’s and/or archivist’s inscription on verso, “Taken at Port Arthur, 1874.”
-The inscription probably dates to ca. 1916 when these images were copied and displayed for tourist by John Watt Beattie in his convictaria museum, located in Hobart; he also contributed these to the travelling exhibitions in the early 1900s on the fake convict ship Success at Sydney, Adelaide and Hobart.
+The inscription probably dates to ca. 1916 when these images were copied and offered for sale to tourists by John Watt Beattie in his convictaria museum, located in Hobart; he also contributed these to the travelling exhibitions in the early 1900s on the fake convict ship Success at Sydney, Adelaide and Hobart.

 This portrait (below) of convict Edington is an example of the NLA’s poor reproduction (recto) of the 50 recently digitised since May 2007, and of incorrect information re place and date of capture.
 The inscription on verso merely states that John Edington was a “native” – i.e. a local, and that his two-year sentence was for robbery: